David Baldacci Books in Order: All Series & Standalone Novels

 Does David Baldacci write books for younger readers?

 Yes.
-In addition to his adult thrillers and suspense novels, Baldacci has also written books for younger readers, including the Vega Jane novels, the Freddy and the French Fries books, and his contribution to The 39 Clues franchise.
+In addition to his adult thrillers and suspense novels, Baldacci has written books for younger readers, including the Vega Jane novels, the Freddy and the French Fries books, and his contribution to The 39 Clues franchise.

 Looking for similar books in order?